 Please note that holiday arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

-(iii) The prices of holidays in this brochure are calculated on the basis of costs known at June 2016.
+(iii) The prices of holidays on this website are calculated on the basis of costs known at June 2017.

 7. The majority of our holidays are priced and sold on a shared room basis and we will do our best to help individuals find a room sharer but this is not always possible.
 If, when rooming lists are finalised, there is an imbalance in numbers so that a sole occupancy supplement is incurred, this cost will be passed onto you.
 Please note that where individuals have been allocated or have specifically asked to share a room with another/other member(s), and one or more of the individuals in the allocated room cancels their holiday, we reserve the right to resell the cancelled place should we have the demand and you may therefore end up sharing a room with another individual.

 CHANGES AND CANCELLATION BY US

 8. (i) We are occasionally forced to make changes to holidays and reserve the right to do so at any time.
 If a significant change is made to your holiday after it has been confirmed, you will be informed as soon as possible.
 You may either accept the changed holiday, cancel and receive a full and prompt refund of all monies that you have paid, or accept an offer of alternative holiday arrangements from us if we are able to provide a suitable alternative of comparable profile and transfer payment made in respect of the original holiday to the alternative holiday.
 In the event that you choose an alternative arrangement, these terms and conditions will still apply to that alternative booking.
 If the cost of the alternative holiday is less than the original, the difference in price will be refunded.
 Except where the significant change arises due to reasons of force majeure (see below), we will in addition offer you compensation (whether you accept the change or cancel) as follows: